munil0129-oss/chinook-analysis/README.md

   bucket. **Fix:** switched Q3 to *average days between purchases* (purchase cadence) instead of order count, which has real spread (207-298 days) and produces a genuinely informative distribution.
-- **Symptom:** an early draft of Q3 used the window function `LAG()` inside the CTE to find each customer's previous invoice date, which works but blurs the line with Q4's window-function requirement. **Fix:** replaced `LAG()` with a correlated subquery (`SELECT MAX(InvoiceDate) WHERE InvoiceDate < ...`) so Q3 cleanly demonstrates the CTE/subquery technique on its own, and Q4 is the only place window functions are required.
 - **Symptom:** a naive "top 20% of customers" cutoff for Q1 would have been arbitrary and hard to defend to a stakeholder.
   **Fix:** used fixed, interpretable dollar-based tiers (VIP/High/